lesaint/lesaint.github.io/_drafts/genesis-of-the-damapping-project.md

 ...until we had to maintain it.
 Until we had to have it change when mapped types changed.
 Until we had to make sure of what was going on because we had a bug (using a debugger or just reading through the code).

 We lost a tremendous amount of time tracking problems at the bean mapping level.
 Customer was deeply disappointed with the application's quality, we had major bugs in production.

-They were hard to fix because what happened in the bean mapping library was obscure, required good knowledge of the tool to be fixed (not everyone could dive in), was barely tested and we couldn't used our regular investigation technics (read code through code, use the debugger -- locally or with [jdb](http://docs.oracle.com/javase/7/docs/technotes/tools/windows/jdb.html) on remote servers, ...).
+They were hard to fix because what happened in the bean mapping library was obscure, required good knowledge of the tool to be fixed (not everyone could dive in), was barely tested and we couldn't used our regular investigation technics (read through code, use the debugger -- locally or with [jdb](http://docs.oracle.com/javase/7/docs/technotes/tools/windows/jdb.html) on remote servers, ....

 We tried several approaches to bean mapping, to lower the difficulty with this: we conducted experiments and thoroughly studied existing tools, tried coding all by hand...

 ## best solution: write it all by hand

 After a while, all the 10-15 developers were writing bean mapping code by hand, all other solutions had been dropped because of their middle and long term issues (listed earlier).
 It also was the most efficient solution at runtime and the easiest to customize (obviously, plain Java code = complete customization freedom).

 All code was there in plain view, we could refactor with IDEA, find usages (is that property set? where? is extremely valuable), code was stable and any modification could be tracked down in Git/Svn.

 The general practice was to use Guava's [Function](http://docs.guava-libraries.googlecode.com/git/javadoc/com/google/common/base/Function.html) as an interface implemented by every class mapping one type to another.
 It had the very convenient side effect of allowing to map collections with Guava's transform operation.